Don S. Davis: Early life and education

 Davis was born and raised in Aurora, Missouri.
 He earned a Bachelor of Science degree in theater and art from Southwest Missouri State College.
 He said that "during the Vietnam era" he "was with the 7th Infantry in Korea" and at another point was "a personnel and administration officer; I ran records branches."
 He was a captain at Fort Leonard Wood by the time he left the U.S. Army, "and worked with General Officers, so I've been able to use that in Hammond and other characters."

-In 1970 he received a Master's Degree in Theatre from the Southern Illinois University Carbondale (SIU); his thesis was "Design and Construction of Stage Settings for Black Comedy and The Two Executioners".
-He taught for several years before returning to SIUC to complete a Ph.D. degree in Theatre; his dissertation was "The Evolution of Scenography in the Western Theater".
+In 1970 he received a master's degree in theater from the Southern Illinois University Carbondale (SIU); his thesis was "Design and Construction of Stage Settings for Black Comedy and The Two Executioners".
+He taught for several years before returning to SIUC to complete a Ph.D. degree in theatre; his dissertation was "The Evolution of Scenography in the Western Theater".

 He began working in the film industry in the 1980s, while teaching at the University of British Columbia.
 In 1987, he stopped teaching in order to pursue acting full-time.